Cockney: Bow Bells' audible range

-The church of St Mary-le-Bow is one of the oldest, largest and historically most important of the many churches in the City of London.
+The church of St Mary-le-Bow is one of the oldest, largest, and historically most important churches in the City of London.
 The definition based on being born within earshot of the bells, cast at the Whitechapel Bell Foundry, reflects the early definition of the term as relating to all of London.

 The audible range of the Bells is dependent on geography and wind conditions.
 The east is mostly low lying, a factor which combines with the strength and regularity of the prevailing wind, blowing from west-south-west for nearly three-quarters of the year, to carry the sound further to the east, and more often.
 A 2012 study showed that in the 19th century, and under typical conditions, the sound of the bells would carry as far as Clapton, Bow and Stratford in the east but only as far as Southwark to the south and Holborn in the west.
 An earlier study suggested the sound would have carried even further.
 The 2012 study showed that in the modern era, noise pollution means that the bells can only be heard as far as Shoreditch.
-According to legend, Dick Whittington heard the bells 4.5 miles away at the Highgate Archway, in what is now north London.
+According to legend, Dick Whittington heard the bells 4.5 miles away at Highgate Hill, in what is now north London.
 The studies mean that it is credible that Whittington might have heard them on one of the infrequent days that the wind blows from the south.

-The church of St. Mary-le-Bow was destroyed in 1666 by the Great Fire of London and rebuilt by Sir Christopher Wren.
+The church of St Mary-le-Bow was destroyed in 1666 by the Great Fire of London and rebuilt by Sir Christopher Wren.
 Although the bells were destroyed again in 1941 in the Blitz, they had fallen silent on 13 June 1940 as part of the British anti-invasion preparations of World War II.
 Before they were replaced in 1961, there was a period when, by the "within earshot" definition, no "Bow Bell" Cockneys could be born.
-The use of such a literal definition produces other problems, since the area around the church is no longer residential and the noise pollution means few are born within earshot.
+The use of such a literal definition produces other problems since the area around the church is no longer residential, and the noise pollution in that area combined with the absence of maternity wards there means that few are born within earshot.

+Blurred definitions

+Regional definitions are sometimes blurred.
+Ahead of the 2024–25 season, West Ham United released an away shirt which it called the "Cockney Kit".
+The promotional material celebrated a Cockney identity for East London based on a territory rather than dialect.

+The kit featured the Bow Bells on the reverse as a symbol of the area, and the promotional video included the church of St Mary-le-Bow and parts of East London within earshot of the bells – such as Brick Lane, Upper Clapton and Stratford – as well as a scene in Romford, in suburban East London.